rrhg/rrhg.github.io/django/best-practices/app-helpers-utils.md

 Misago has the same concept, but the file is called utils.py.

 So to practice this concept, in the next django app I was going to create, which is named [exams](#), decided to get some of the code out of models & views, and put it in a [utils.py](#) file.
-I would had prefer to call it helpers.py but since other apps use utils.py, decided to keep the consistency.
+I would had prefer to call it helpers.py but since other apps in the [project](#) use utils.py, decided to keep the consistency.